-is bad for your health.
-The stress
+is bad for your health

 of abuse, violence, or the unexpected death of a loved one can cause all sorts of health problems.
 People suffering after these events may stop working effectively in school or at their jobs.
 They may lash out at friends, family, and coworkers.
 They may experience significant illnesses as stress depresses their immune systems.

 Why does psychological trauma have these long-lasting effects?

 One reason for the stress of psychological trauma is that our representations of these traumatic events are fragmented.
 Psychologically traumatic events are ones that have no good explanation.
 The sudden death of a loved one may seem senseless.
 Abuse you suffer is a betrayal of a sacred trust.
 You have painful facts with no story to bind them together.

 Because these memories and events are painful, our natural tendency is to avoid thinking about them.
 We suppress thoughts about these negative events and hope they will go away.
 But, they don't.